From picturesque ruins to cliff-face monasteries, we explore the unique appeal of the oldest cities in the world

 Today, it is an ethnically and religiously diverse city with a range of churches, mosques and synagogues as well as an Armenian church and Gothic cathedral.
-Its tolerant attitude and vibrant culture has won it the title of European Capital of Culture for 2019.
+Its tolerant attitude and vibrant culture won it the title of European Capital of Culture 2019.

 7. Sidon, Lebanon

 In Christianity, Jesus performed his first miracle of turning water into wine in Sidon.
 If not miraculous, then Sidon is certainly magical.
 Located on the Mediterranean coast, 40km (25 miles) from Beirut, Sidon’s Old City is a beautifully preserved maze of narrow alleyways, arched pathways and a number of mosques dating back to the Umayyad Era.

 It’s said that St Paul once visited Sidon as did Alexander the Great who went on to conquer the great city.

 The Sidon Sea Castle, constructed by the Crusaders, sits on a small island connected to the mainland by a stone causeway.
 The castle was destroyed by the Mamluks to prevent the Crusaders returning to the region and later restored by Fakhreddine.